 Family, friends and colleagues of Virginia Gray, former Director, Office of Open Learning have established and contributed to the Virginia L. Gray Memorial Bursary as a tribute to her exemplary work in continuing and distance education over 38 years at the University of Guelph.
 Students interested in enrolling in continuing education and/or distance education courses are eligible to apply.
 Applicants must be Canadian citizens or Permanent residents and must not be enrolled in a degree program.
 Apply to Open Learning and Educational Supportby January 30th or July 30th for the following Fall, Winter and/or Summer semesters of study with a letter of application outlining financial need with pertinent supporting documentation.
-Students may receive the bursary only on c e .
-For more information, visit thttp://opened.uoguelph.ca/student-resources/financial-assistance.
+Students may receive the bursary only o n c e .
+F o r m o r e i n f o r m a t i o n , v i s i t http://opened.uoguelph.ca/student-resources/financial-assistance.